yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

     s = remove_punc(make_lower_case(fix_whitespace(s)))
     s

-What if we want to reuse this code.
+What if we want to reuse this code?
 Of course, we could use a function to make this expression reusable.

 .. ipython:: python